Whether you have half an hour to spare or more, there are lots of ways you can volunteer in Bedford's parks and open spaces.

 Bedford Park Volunteers

-The Friends meet every Wednesday afternoon 1.30pm to 4.00pm for
+The Friends meet every Wednesday from 1.30pm to 4pm for their weekly tasks.
+Membership is free.

 Friends of Bedford Cemetery - Foster Hill Road